RedHat-Consulting-UK/sat6-efi-converter/README.md

 ### Create the legacy grub folder structure

-- Create the folder /var/lib/tftpboot/pxelinux/ and the grub.efi image from a RHEL6 installation or the RHEL6 DVD (should be found in /boot/EFI or /boot/efi/EFI/redhat).
+- Create the folder /var/lib/tftpboot/pxelinux/ and the grub.efi image from a RHEL6 installation (should be found in /boot/EFI or /boot/efi/EFI/redhat) or the RHEL6 DVD (should be found in /EFI/BOOT/BOOTX64.efi and can be renamed to grub.efi).
 - Set the correct SELinux context and file permissions on the folder and boot image.
 - Copy the RHEL6/7 images from /var/lib/tftpboot/images/ folder (vmlinuz, img files) to /var/lib/tftpboot/pxelinux/ and give files correct permissions.
 Note that the script performs this step automatically.